cse-labs/res-edge-labs/README.md

 - An Azure subscription with owner access
   - A [free Azure subscription](https://azure.microsoft.com/en-in/free/) will work for exploration
   - Some advanced scenarios also require AAD permissions

-## Notes

-- The base Codespaces images recently updated to dotnet core 7
-- Both dotnet core 6 and 7 are installed in the Codespaces image as we migrate to dotnet 7

 ## GitHub Codespaces